-(THE righteous, or just man, probably refers to Jesus — or to Jesus inwelling the poor but righteous servant whose heart is aligned with God.)
+(THE righteous, or THE just man, probably refers to Jesus — or to Jesus indwelling the poor but righteous servant whose heart is aligned with God.)

 “Wars” and “fightings” are military terms in the original Greek and refer to the individual battles plus the overall war.
 Conflicts and wars on a global scale simply reflect skirmishing at a local level: murders, domestic violence, man’s inhumanity to man.